stripe/stripe-android/README.md

     />
 ```

-Note: the minimum width for this widget is 320dp.
+Note: The minimum width for this widget is 320dp.
 The widget also requires an ID to ensure proper layout on rotation, so if you don't do this, we assign one for you when the object is instantiated.

-Once this widget is in your layout, you can read the `Card` object simply by asking the widget.
+Once this widget is in your layout, you can read the `Card` object simply by querying the widget.
 You'll be given a `null` object if the card data is invalid according to our client-side checks.

 ```java
 Card cardToSave = mCardInputWidget.getCard();

 if (cardToSave == null) {
     mErrorDialogHandler.showError("Invalid Card Data");
     return;
 }
 ```

-### Using the CardMultilineWidget
+### Using `CardMultilineWidget`

 You can add a Material-style multiline widget to your apps that handles card data collection as well.
 This can be added in a layout similar to the `CardInputWidget`.